Murat Reis the Elder: Canary Islands

-In 1586 he led the first expedition of the Barbary corsairs in the Atlantic Ocean and captured several of the Canary Islands.
-During the attacks, among others he captured the Spanish governor of Lanzarote, who was later ransomed and released.
+In 1586 he led the first expedition of the Barbary corsairs in the Atlantic Ocean and raided several of the Canary Islands.
+The expedition was conducted primarily with galleys rather than sailing ships.
+Murat Reis captured a prisoner to serve as a guide to the islands, but when the prisoner attempted to lead Murat Reis astray, the captain responded, "even though I've never been there, I'm sure that what you say is impossible."
+Using recent European cartography that Piri Reis had incorporated into his maps, Murat Reis had his galleys row into the Ocean.
+By nightfall, they reached the island of Lanzarote and landed 250 soldiers.
+During their attacks, they captured (among others) the Spanish governor of the island, who was later ransomed and released.
+Spain had a fleet commanded by Martín de Padilla attempt to intercept the Ottomans at the Strait of Gibraltar, through which they would have to pass to return to Ottoman bases in the Mediterranean, but Murat Reis waited until a fog came, and slipped by under cover of darkness and hidden in the fog banks.
+Two years later, he conducted a second raid on the Canaries with a fleet of more modern galleons, in conjunction with implicit British support against the Spanish.

 Mediterranean campaigns

 Murat Reis was later assigned with the task of controlling the lucrative trade routes between Egypt and Anatolia which were often raided by the Venetians, the French and the Maltese Knights.

-In 1609, he heard of the presence of a joint French-Maltese fleet of ten galleys, including the famous Galeona Rossa, a large galleon armed with 90 cannons which was known among the Ottomans as the Red Inferno, under the command of a knight named Fresine, off the island of Cyprus, and sailed there to engage them.
-After successfully striking the enemy ships with cannons from both long distance and close range, he severely damaged the Red Inferno and captured the ship.
-Six out of the ten French-Maltese galleys were captured, along with the 500 soldiers aboard, and the total of 160 cannons and 2000 muskets which they carried.
-During the battle Murat Reis was seriously injured.
-In 1609 he took part in the siege of Vlorë, during which he died.
-Per his own wishes he was buried in Rhodes, in the cemetery of the Murat Reis Mosque, which was named in his honour.
+In 1609, he heard of the presence of a joint French-Maltese fleet of ten galleys, including the famous Galeona Rossa, a large galleon armed with 90 cannons which was known among the Christians as the Red Galleon and among the Ottomans as the Black Hell, under the command of a knight named Fresine, off the island of Cyprus, and sailed there to engage them in the Battle of Paphos.
+After successfully striking the enemy ships with cannons from both long distance and close range, he severely damaged the Black Hell and captured the ship.
+Six out of the ten French-Maltese galleys were captured, along with 50 knights aboard the Black Hell, and the total of 160 cannons and 2,000 muskets.
+During the battle Murat Reis was seriously injured, and died from the wounds sustained.

+Per his own wishes, he was buried in Rhodes, in the cemetery of the Murat Reis Mosque, which was named in his honor.
+This was a pre-existing cemetery used to bury military members and high-ranking officials, with the Mausoleum itself constructed in the octagonal Ottoman style.